kaushik9999/videoslots-cucumber-java-task/README.md

   3. Executables are prone to be corrupted, that's why if you face any erros with the executable, please follow either of the above steps guide.

 Note :
-  1. Please find the test case flow in the written feature file, EverNote.feature.
+  1. Please find the test case flow in the written feature file, EverNotes.feature.
   2. If in case my credentials doesn't work for evernote, please update the creadentials under Properties/config.properties file.